afontcu/afontcu.dev/content/blog/power-to-the-teams.md

 Teams should not forget the big picture.
 They do not live in isolation – there might be other teams, other goals, urgencies.
 Yet, they should be the ones figuring out the best way to help the organization move forward.

-Make sure it has a **purpose**, enough **autonomy**, and hunger for **mastery**.
+Make sure teams have a **purpose**, enough **autonomy**, and hunger for **mastery**.

 Say it louder!
-Make sure they have agreed upon a purpose.
-Autonomy without a purpose is like running in circles.
+Make sure their purpose is clear, and over-comunicate it.
+Can't stress this enough.
+Autonomy without purpose is like running in circles.
 You might see some sort of movement, but it will get you so far.

 Also: a team should know the **constraints** they work with.
 What is the team supposed to do?
 What's its goal?
 What are the organization expectations of it?
 What's the [circle of competence](https://fs.blog/2013/12/circle-of-competence/) people is expecting from it?